-Automated emails are carefully planned emails and sent to subscribers at specific time intervals or as a response to the actions of the recipients on a particular website.
-These emails can be sent either individually or as part of a drip email campaign.
+Automated emails are carefully planned emails to be sent to subscribers at specific time intervals or as a response to the actions of users on a particular website.
+These emails can be sent individually or as part of a drip email campaign.

-Marketers set the conditions which trigger automated email sending.
-After that, each time a subscriber fulfills the trigger, they receive the pre-written email.
+Marketers can set the conditions that trigger automated emails being sent.
+After that, each time a subscriber fulfills the trigger, they will receive the pre-written email.
 Automated emails shine in onboarding new customers.
-For instance, instead of sending a single email to a new customer, marketers send an entire series, thus guiding them effectively as they interact with a brand.
+For instance, instead of sending a single email to a new customer, marketers can send an entire series of emails, thus guiding customers effectively as they interact with a brand.

-Email marketing services allow to send emails based subscribers' actions according to the events such as an abandoned cart, registration, purchase, or any other custom event.
-Besides, these platforms take care of the technical side of things, thus, marketers don’t need to hire a developer.
+Email marketing services allow you to send emails based on subscribers' actions, according to events such as an abandoned cart, account registration, purchase, or other custom events.
+SendPulse takes care of the technical side of things, thus, marketers don’t need to hire a developer.

 Why are automated emails important?

-- They are automatic.
+- Save time.
 Marketers do not need to hire someone who will click “send” every time they have to send specific emails.
 Instead, they only have to specify the criteria to trigger the emails and leave the rest to email automation.

-- Automated emails shine in nurturing leads.
-These emails nurture leads by sending them useful information at the right time.
-If the messages are relevant and engaging, the recipients will reach out to learn more about a business, its products or services.
-Hence, they will be closer to the last sales funnel stage.
+- Suceed in lead nurturing.
+Automated emails nurture leads by sending leads useful information at the right time.
+If the messages are relevant and engaging, recipients will reach out to learn more about a business, and its products or services.
+Hence, they will be closer to the end of the sales funnel.

-- They help in sales.
-Automated emails assist sales teams in determining the content that leads engage with.
-In turn, this enables salespeople to reach out to these prospects with appropriate products or services.
+- They help with sales.
+Automated emails assist sales teams to determine the most engaging content for their leads.
+In turn, this enables salespeople to reach out to prospects with appropriate products or services.